protofire/Cardano-Developer-Studio/cardano-web3-frontend-template/README.md

 ## Contributing

 Contributions to improve this example are welcome!
-Please feel free to submit issues, fork the repository and send pull requests.
+Please feel free to submit issues, fork the repository, and send pull requests.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 For any questions or support, please open an issue in the GitHub repository.